exanauts/ExaPF.jl/docs/src/man/evaluators.md

   updates the cache `nlp.buffer` inplace.

-Once the function `update!` called (and only after that), we can evaluate all the different callbacks independently of one other.
+Once the function `update!` called (and only after that), we can evaluate all the different callbacks, independently of one other.

 * Objective
   ```julia-repl